parklez/parklez/README.md

 I used to code way before I decided to work on this field, out of cheer fascination with the possibilities of creating my own software - I'm meticulous and take quality over quantity any day - I dislike slouch software as much as the end user.

-This account contains my personal projects, please take a look at my pins below!
+This is my personal use account! - Check out my pinned projects below! 📌